otabekoff/hangman-task/README.md

 # 🎮 Hangman Game

+> [!NOTE]
+> This Hangman game task was solved by Otabek Sadiridinov and reviewed by AI.
+For feedback or issues, please open a [GitHub issue](https://github.com/otabekoff/hangman-task/issues/new) in this repository.

 A classic word-guessing game implemented in Python as part of MIT 6.0001 Problem Set 2.
 Test your vocabulary skills by guessing letters to reveal the hidden word!

 ## 📋 Table of Contents